S1r0hub/vrvis-thesis/Documentation/file-specs/app_config.md

-software_system.max_folder_depth | int | maximum folder depth for recursive search software_system.ignore_files | string array | array of regex patterns to exclude files (e.g. ".*\\\\.html$") software_system.remove_extensions | string array | array of file extensions that should be removed (e.g. ".rt") features | string array | list of features that will be considered in this order
+software_system.max_folder_depth | int | maximum folder depth for recursive search software_system.ignore_files | string array | array of regex patterns to exclude files (e.g. ".*\\\\.html$") software_system.remove_extensions | string array | array of file extensions that should be removed (e.g. ".rt") features | string array | list of features that will be considered in this order for the performance-influence model

 **Why "remove_extensions"?**
 As syntax highlighted files look like "Main.java.rt",